|

 Zooming the chart & data aggregation

 You can select the required signal in the chart to zoom and enlarge the view.
 Click the Reset zoom button to go back to the original view.
-The zoom interval above 90 minutes duration shows the minimum, maximum, and average
+The zoom interval above 90 minutes duration shows the minimum, maximum, and average data.
+The zoom interval below or equal to 90 minutes duration shows the signal raw data.

 Data aggregation (averaging) details: